Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 [Megadetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md)
 and therefore cannot be directly used on non-animal data.
-If your model is trained outside of an animal classification context then you will have to design your own program for applying the model.
-In that case, it may prove usefuly to look at the source code of the
+If your model is trained outside of an animal classification context then you will have to design your own program that can apply the model.
+In that case, it may prove useful to look at the source code of the
 [animal classifier pipeline](https://github.com/Global-ecology-and-remote-sensing/animal_classifier_pipeline)
 to see how the model can be applied.